qoretechnologies/qorus-vscode/README.md

 - Login without setting the instance active
 - Logout (if the instance was active it becomes inactive, of course)
 - Set the instance inactive, but stay logged in

+### Debugging

+The sessions are configured in `launch.json` file referenced from `Debug` view.
+Extension implements *qorus* debugging type.
+Both local and remote interfaces of *workflow* / *job* / *service* kind are supported.
+`Interface` name (i.e. program) may be specified by *name*, *name:version*, *id* or pickup from selection box *${command:AskForInterface}* when starting debugging session.

+To start debugging prepare launch file, select a configuration from drop box and click `Start debugging`.
+The debugging is performed for current active *Qorus instance*.
+When specified interface code (program) is executed in Qorus then VSCode extension is notified, program interrupted and user can start stepping code e.g.`F11`, inspecting stack, variables, etc.
+To leave program stepping press `F5`.
+The source code is downloaded from Qorus.
+The code openned in editor has no file extension so no language is detected.
+To show coloring and enable breakpoints change language type manually to *Qore*.

+The launch file data structure is explained by the following example:

+    {
+        "version": "0.2.0",
+        "configurations": [
+            {
+                "type": "qorus",
+                "request": "attach",
+                "name": "Attach job",
+                "kind": "job",
+                "interface": "${command:AskForInterface}",
+            },
+            {
+                "type": "qorus",
+                "request": "attach",
+                "name": "Attach job_id: #1",
+                "kind": "service",
+                "interface": 1
+            },
+            {
+                "type": "qorus",
+                "request": "attach",
+                "name": "Attach test-debug_job",
+                "kind": "job",
+                "interface": "test-debug_job"
+            },
+            {
+                "type": "qorus",
+                "request": "attach",
+                "name": "Attach test-debug_job:1.0",
+                "kind": "job",
+                "interface": "test-debug_job:1.0"
+            }
+        ]
+    }